darktable-org/dtdocs/content/module-reference/processing-modules/denoise-non-local-means.md

 Remove image noise while preserving structure.

 This is accomplished by averaging each pixel with some surrounding pixels in the image.
 The weight of such a pixel in the averaging process depends on the similarity of its neighborhood with the neighborhood of the pixel being denoised.
-A patch with a certain size is used to measure that similarity.
+A patch with a defined size is used to measure that similarity.

-As denoising is a resource hungry process, it slows down pixelpipe processing significantly.
+As denoising is a resource-intensive process, it slows down pixelpipe processing significantly.
 Consider activating this module late in your workflow.

 # module controls